Skip to content

 • Unfamiliarity with the field or language: transcribers still in training or essentially punching above their weight class

-• Misheard phrases: mostly due to rushing
+• Misheard phrases: primarily due to rushing

-As you can see from the previous examples, it can be easy to mishear certain terms and phrases and transcribe them incorrectly.
+As you can see from the previous examples, it can be easy to mishear specific terms and phrases and transcribe them incorrectly.
 Some of these terms are obscure and difficult to understand, making legal transcription more challenging.

 Complex terminology notwithstanding, legal documents used for any legal proceeding require accuracy.
 Otherwise, the side that presents mistranscribed evidence faces the potential consequences of inaccurate transcripts, such as: